aaron-grau/curic/react/projects/pokedex/README.md

     end
   ```

   Finally, build a `#show` action as well.
-We'll want the `#show` action to render all the information about our pokémon, **including the pokémon's items.** Do so like this:
+We'll want the `#show` action to render all the information about our pokémon, **including the pokémon's items.**

   A GET request to `localhost:3000/api/pokemon/5` should yield something like:

   ```
     {
       "id": 4,
+      "name": "Electrode",
         ...
       "moves": [ ... ],
       "items": [
         {
         "id": 12,
-        "name": "General Iron Fist Man",
+        "name": "Pokeball",
         "pokemon_id": 4,
         "price": 41,
         "happiness": 74,